OMG-Bench: A New Challenging Benchmark for Skeleton-based Online Micro Hand Gesture Recognition

-It is maintained via learnable queries bound to each window (detailed in Section 4.3), which encode the semantic and positional information of micro gestures.
+It is maintained via learnable queries bound to each window (detailed in Section \ref{ssec:4.3}), which encode the semantic and positional information of micro gestures.
 As a high-level memory, it transcends the fine-grained details of raw frames and focuses on capturing the holistic semantics of action sequences.
 This abstract representation provides task-oriented semantic cues for online micro gesture understanding, working synergistically with the frame-level memory.\\ {\bf Memory Update.} Both memory banks are maintained as fixed-length first-in-first-out queues.
 During each update, the memory features corresponding to the new window are appended to the queue, while the earliest features are simultaneously removed.
 This process can be expressed as:

 where $\mathcal{M}_f^t$ and $\mathcal{M}_w^t$ denote the memory banks for the $t$-th window, while $\mathbf{X}^t_{frame}$ and $\mathbf{X}^t_{query}$ represent the frame features and query features after interaction within the current window, respectively.